frostschutz/Kobo/README.txt

 Enable telnet and ftp servers.
 Survives most firmware updates.

+- WebPortal -

+A local web server running on the Kobo and the things you can do with it.
+Also includes a hack that allows intranet wifi usage (without WWW access).

 - ext234vfat -

 Add support for ext2/3/4 filesystems for USB and SD storage.